Index layers

 This article covers the following index layers:

 In addition to the red, green, and blue bands used to create the truecolor layers, we also pull other bands from our public imagery sources.
 These bands, or wavelengths, can provide additional insights into changing conditions on the ground.
-We provide four index layers in Lens, meaning that they are calculated from remote sensing data reflectance values and can be quantified.
-These relate to vegetation vigor and water presence on the landscape.
+We provide four seven layers in Lens, meaning that they are calculated from remote sensing data reflectance values and can be quantified.
 These indices are available on a weekly time scale in the case of Sentinel-2 data, about every 16 days in the case of Landsat 8, and less frequently for NAIP data.
 Selecting an index layer from the Layer dropdown will display the corresponding captures in the Date dropdown.

 Vegetation